Regularized integrals and manifolds with log corners: Introduction

 The need to regulate logarithmic divergences of integrals is a recurring theme in geometry, number theory, and mathematical physics.
 For instance, to make sense of the divergent integral

 one introduces a cutoff parameter $\epsilon > 0$, computes the integral

 and formally discards the term that diverges as $\epsilon \to 0$, to obtain the ``regularized'' value

-The cost of assigning a finite value to such a divergent integral is a dependence on a choice of coordinate: if we make a change of variables $x = g(\tilde x)$, the regularized integral changes to $\log(a) - \log(g'(0))$, i.e.~it depends implicitly on the choice of a nonzero tangent vector at $x=0$, which Deligne calls a ``tangential basepoint'' \cite{Deligne1989}.
-The latter notion is a powerful tool, but it poses a basic challenge, in that it gives a notion of ``basepoint in $X$'' that does not actually correspond to a point in $X$.
+The cost of assigning a finite value to such a divergent integral is a dependence on a choice of coordinate: if we make a change of variables $x = g(\tilde x)$, with $g$ a diffeomorphism, the regularized integral changes to $\log(a) - \log(g'(0))$, giving a different value unless $g'(0)=1$.
+To eliminate this ambiguity, one can fix a nonzero tangent vector $\vec{v}$ at $x=0$, which for \eqref{eq:I1-regularized} is $\vec{v}=\partial_x|_{x=0}$, and require the coordinate transformation $g$ to preserve this vector; this forces $g'(0)=1$.
+Thus we can imagine that the lower bound of integration is not the point $x=0$ per se, but rather the pair $(0,\vec{v})$, which Deligne calls a ``tangential basepoint'' \cite{Deligne1989}.

+The notion of tangential basepoint is a useful tool, but it poses a basic challenge, in that it gives a notion of ``basepoint in $X$'' that does not actually correspond to a point in $X$.
 As a result, it becomes difficult to interpret the regularized integral in a cohomological fashion, that is, as the result of the natural integration pairing between classes in de Rham cohomology and singular homology.
 This is reflected, e.g.~in Deligne and Goncharov's indirect construction of some special cases of ``motivic fundamental groups with tangential basepoints'' \cite{DeligneGoncharov}.
 In this paper, we will explain how to view a tangential basepoint as an ``actual point'' in a suitable sense, and use this framework to give a precise cohomological meaning to regularized integrals such as $I_1$, in any dimension.

 In a similar vein, consider the integral

 where $z$ is the standard holomorphic coordinate on the Riemann sphere $\PP^1(\CC)$.
 (We have borrowed this example from \cite{BrownDupont}.)
 This integral presents us with a subtly different problem.
 Namely, despite the apparent singularities of the integrand